- The JOC Cockpit Cluster brings high-availability through fail-over (automated) and switch-over (by user intervention) capabilities.

 - Cluster operation of JOC Cockpit instances relies on the availability of the database service.

-A single instance of the JOC Cockpit or any number of clustered instances can be used to connect to a Controller:
+A single instance of the JOC Cockpit or any number of clustered instances can be used:

 - The JOC Cockpit makes use of the built-in Proxy Service to connect to the Controller.
 In the event of fail-over or switch-over of a JOC Cockpit instance, the Proxy Service of the next active JOC Cockpit will establish the connection with the Controller.

-- The JOC Cockpit receives state information from a Controller.
-This information is consumed by the History Service, e.g. log events.
-In case of fail-over or switch-over the History Service of the next active JOC Cockpit instance will resume the Controller's event stream and will write the history.
+- The active JOC Cockpit instance receives state information from a Controller.
+This information is consumed by the History Service that for example receives log events.
+In case of fail-over or switch-over the History Service of the next active JOC Cockpit instance will resume the Controller's event stream and will write the history to its database.

 There are no network connections between JOC Cockpit Cluster instances.